 - Oh, one more major advantage of having your own studio…It can save you a lot of money!
-If you get good enough recording your own vocals, you can skip paying for studio recording time at someone else’s studio and just send your vocals off to be mixed.
-Or if you’re feeling courageous you can even try to mix your own songs within the software you used to record it!
+If you get good enough at recording your own vocals, you can skip paying for studio recording time at someone else’s studio and just send your vocals off to be mixed.
+Or if you’re feeling courageous you can even try to mix your own songs within the software you used to record them!
 How awesome is that!

 - Even if you still record the final version of your song at someone else’s studio it’s still likely going to save you money because you will be much more prepared for your session which will result in it taking you less time.